fusionbox/moment-isocalendar/README.md

 ```

 ## How to test?
 Make sure you have all the dependencies and run `make test`.
-You will also need
-Python installed on your computer as the tests compare results against those
-returned from Python.
-(Python scripts can be found in `test/helpers/`.
+If you want to
+test in the browser, visit the `test/test.html` file.